 If you don't meet the entry requirements, you may be able to complete a foundation year which would allow you to progress to this course.

 Available foundation years:

 A level Mathematics or Computer Science.
 For applicants from England: For science A levels that include the separately graded practical endorsement, a "Pass" is required.

 |BTEC Level 3 National Extended Certificate||

-Acceptable at grade Distinction* (any subject) alongside AB at A level.
-A Levels must include Mathematics or Computer Science.
+Acceptable at grade Distinction* Distinction (any subject) alongside AA at A level (including Mathematics or Computer Science).

 |BTEC Level 3 Diploma||